ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 - Input validation
 	- If a user enters an invalid input like the letter 'n' instead of the letter 'b' the game will recognise this and ask the user to enter a correct input and inform them of the incorrect input they entered.

 	- This is defensive design and is a good UX practice.
-Every single input within the game will catch invalid inputs and allow the user to reinput.
+Every single input within the game will catch invalid inputs and allow the user to try again.

 		![Validation](md_assets/validation.png)
 - Score system